 “In the future, buyers focus on outcomes.
 Since buyers are focused on tomorrow’s outcomes, they’re not focused on what they have to sacrifice today.”

 “If you want to be successful, you have to do the things your competition isn’t willing to do.”

 Click here to purchase the latest copy of Value-Added Selling!

-The Tough Times Planning Tool is available in the download section!
+The Tough Times Call Planning Tool is available in the download section!

 Our show is updated weekly with the questions you ask.
 So, please go to the home page, subscribe, share it with your friends, but most importantly, ask the question that you want answered.